Non-parametric Causal Inference in Dynamic Thresholding Designs: Numerical Experiments

-\item Baseline 2: Consider a naive long-run LLR approach where we collapse each trajectory to the first-period net-present outcome $G_{i,0}$ and treatment exposure $H_{i,0}$ (as defined in~\eqref{eqn:define-G-finite-horizon}), and run separate standard LLRs of $G_{i,0}$ and $H_{i,0}$ on the first-period running variable $Z_{i,0}$.
+\item Baseline 2: Consider a naive long-run LLR approach where we collapse each trajectory to the first-period net-present outcome $\Gamma_{i,0}^Y$ and treatment exposure $\Gamma_{i,0}^A$ (as defined in~\eqref{eqn:def-Gamma}), and run standard LLR of $\Gamma_{i,0}^Y$ and $\Gamma_{i,0}^A$ on the first-period running variable $Z_{i,0}$.
 Precisely,